-In the video below, music gear YouTuber Ron Cavagnaro discovers Blinds, producing pads and drones, using identical Front and Back waves (with the Back wave inverted), and this is just one of the many ways to use the Blinds oscillator.
+The video below shows the Blinds mode used with identical Front and Back waves, which works well if the Back wave is inverted.
+This is just one of the many ways to use the Blinds mode.

 Now, sky’s the limit with waveforms.